 Then, we drew a use case diagram on Zoom, identifying "valuable extensions."

-If we can identify a set of incremental deliverables, we can work stress-free!
-And keep our client happy.
+If we can identify a set of incremental deliverables, we can work stress-free.
+And keep our client happy as well!

 Time to look for relevant scenarios.
 Have you ever started to develop a story and put some “ifs” to handle two possible cases (=behavioural scenarios)... and then continue writing code while having to keep in mind what happens in the first and second cases (or in the third and fourth if necessary? :) Well, I do not want this to happen.
 That's why I only develop one scenario at a time.
 This increases my motivation and reduces stress.